Damned if she didn’t do it.

 Oh! there you are!
 I was just knocking on your front door!

-Hi, Myrtle! yeah, I’ve been out running some errands.
+Hi, there! yeah, I’ve been out running some errands.
 Went up to …

 Well, I’ve been calling you for days now!
 I have your Christmas cookies, but don’t want to just leave them on your porch.
 I thought we could have a good chat (I had told her earlier there might be time after the first of the year).